 Introduction

 While cultivating plants, there are two vital actions.
-Monitoring air and leaf temperature are essential for quality.
+Monitoring air and leaf temperature is essential for quality.

 The climate in a greenhouse helps plants not only to survive but to develop quickly.